kjeom/klaytn-open-sdk/UserGuide.md

 ### **Test**

--Using the kotest
+- Using the kotest
--Using Behavior Spec
+- Using Behavior Spec
 - Locate an index.html and report files in build/reports/test

 ### **Jar file**